The ultimate guide to the different types of rugs, including the best types of rug weaves, materials, and styles for your decorating needs.

 Pros:

 • Durable, soft, and made of natural materials.
-They are thicker compared to bamboo rugs, which makes them ideal for your living room, bedroom, or kid’s room.
+They are thicker compared to bamboo, which makes them ideal for your living room, bedroom, or kid’s room.

 • They are easy to clean and require little maintenance.

-• Similar to bamboo rugs, jute rugs come in a wide array of sizes and colors.
-Some jute rugs have simple patterns too!
+• Similar to bamboo, jute comes in a wide array of sizes and colors.
+Some jute rugs have simple patterns, too!

 Cons:

-• Since jute rugs are made of natural fiber, it is quite absorbent, so it’s not ideal as a welcome mat or bathroom rug.
+• Since jute is made of natural fiber, it is quite absorbent, so it’s not ideal as a welcome mat or bathroom rug.

-• While jute rugs are durable, they have a tendency to become moldy or mildewed, so avoid placing them in humid or damp areas of your home.
+• While jute is durable, it tends to become moldy or mildewed, so avoid placing them in humid or damp areas of your home.

 Bamboo Rugs

-In fact, there are also bamboo silk variations that can possibly rival the softness of real silk rugs.
+In fact, there are also bamboo silk variations that can possibly rival the softness of real silk.

-A major downside to bamboo rugs, however, is they can be quite delicate and are not, in any way, moisture-resistant.
+A major downside to bamboo, however, is they can be quite delicate and are not, in any way, moisture-resistant.
 Even something as basic as a water spill could completely alter their look, leaving a permanent stain on them.

 This can also affect their durability.
-Moreover, professional cleaning and maintenance may be required because of their delicate nature.
+Moreover, their delicate nature may require professional cleaning and maintenance.

 Bamboo Rugs Pros and Cons